 I've selected these slides as a great example of unity throughout a presentation.
 Notice how while the slide's content changes, the layout and element distribution remains consistent.
 This makes all the slides look like they belong to a single collection.

 This is a stunning slide!
 And yet, it is a very simple one.
-What works here is the use of big, BIG, font to emphasize a certain phrase.
-You almost feel the text is using up all the space available, even though it’s only seven words long.
-There’s a very interesting balance between the light font used on the six smaller words, and the bold one used for the bigger word.
-You almost feel the the latter is popping out of the screen.
-The use of black background and white font makes the contrast work beautifully as well.
+What works here is the use of big, BIG font to emphasize a certain phrase.
+You almost feel the text is using up all the space available, even though it's only seven words long.
+There's a very interesting balance between the light font used on the six smaller words, and the bold one used for the bigger word.
+You almost feel the latter is popping out of the screen.
+The use of black background and white font contrasts work beautifully as well.

-The reason why I chose this slide is not necessarily based on its aesthetics, even though it’s a clean and decent looking slide.
-The motivation comes from dedicating a slide to summarize what you’ll be talking about during your presentation.
-This is something that’s fairly simple to do (if you have planned your presentation outline properly) and yet a lot of presenters skip entirely.
-It helps your audience set expectations on what they’ll learn from you, and it pinpoints the main subjects of your pitch, so you can easily remember them if you happen to lose your train of thoughts.
+The reason why I chose this slide is not necessarily based on its aesthetics, even though it's a clean and decent-looking slide.
+The motivation comes from dedicating a slide to summarize what you'll be talking about during your presentation.
+This is fairly simple to do (if you have planned your presentation outline properly), and yet many presenters skip it entirely.
+It helps your audience set expectations on what they'll learn from you, and it pinpoints the main subjects of your pitch, so you can easily remember them if you happen to lose your train of thoughts.

 I loved this slide for various reasons.
 The phrase itself is powerful and inviting.
 It is graciously displayed using several elements that work harmoniously together: the icon, representing the journey part; the user on the background with the wave thingys around it's head, reinforcing the user-centred concept; and last but not least, an epic color gradient that makes the slide look awesome.

 I love this slide.
 Why?
 The background image is beautiful and represents the content perfectly.
 The font size is small, almost as if to let the image speak for its own.
 The text alignment is centred both vertically and horizontally, which for this particular image works.